 Authorities with the Los Angeles Sheriff’s Department say a pedestrian was on the Expo Line platform of the 17th Street Station on Tuesday, Jan.
 15, when he was struck and killed by a train.
 The early-morning accident resulted in the closure of the Expo Line in downtown Santa Monica to the 26th Street Station and prompted transportation authorities to establish a bus bridge to cover the closed line while investigators processed the scene.
-Camera footage from both the train and the station are expected to help authorities ascertain exactly how the man ended up on the platform to begin with.
+Camera footage from both the train and the station is expected to help authorities ascertain exactly how the man ended up on the platform to begin with.

 Train versus pedestrian accidents are unusual along the Metro tracks, according to the L.A.
 Sheriff Transit Services Bureau.
 It is unclear what safeguards were taken by the Expo Line or the Transit Services Bureau to prevent pedestrian access to the platform in this case, which is still unfolding.